MicrosoftDocs/powerapps-docs/powerapps-docs/teams/integrate-with-calls-and-meetings.md

 (NOTE: If the user is accessing Teams via a web browser, this will launch the meeting window the user is accessing Teams via the Teams desktop/mobile app, then it launches the meeting window in the Teams app itself because of msteams://)

-3. Add a 3nd button with the following properties
+3. Add a third button with the following properties

 | Property | Value               |
 |----------|---------------------|